-Now that you have created your audiences, you can do a quick check inside AdWords to see if they show up.
-They're under Shared Library > Audiences.
+Now you've created your audiences, you can do a quick check inside AdWords to see if they show up.
+They're under Tools > Shared Library > Audience Manager.
 You should see audiences that are "Tag-based" from Google Analytics.

 Here's an example: [Ecommerce Pack] Intermediate Remarketing Lists

-If you have a Youtube channel there's a lot of amazing things you can do.
+If you have a Youtube channel, there are lots of amazing things you can do.

 Now you can create lists from YouTube viewers (which can be a really cheap way to create a large targeted audience to remarket to!) and retarget them on the display network.
 It's one of my secret weapons.